-However, as long as not all investors redeem early, idiosyncratic liquidity risk is pooled at the fund level and holding fund shares reduces the average discount suffered and improves the amount of cash obtainable upon short notice.
-For example, if total outflows amount to less than 10% of the funds assets, they can be met by just using the fund's cash so that no liquidation discounts are incurred.
-If redemptions exceed 10%, more illiquid assets would have to be liquidated and the contract payment would decrease until it reaches 0.73 at a 100% outflows.
+However, as long as not all investors redeem early, idiosyncratic liquidity risk is pooled at the fund level, and holding fund shares reduces the average discount suffered and improves the amount of cash obtainable upon short notice.
+For example, if total outflows amount to less than 10% of the funds' assets, they can be met by just using the fund's cash so that no liquidation discounts are incurred.
+If redemptions exceed 10%, more illiquid assets would have to be liquidated, and the contract payment would decrease until it reaches 0.73 at 100% outflows.
 This trend is depicted graphically by the blue line in the upper panel of Figure 3.
 The dotted line on the same graph indicates the liquidation value of the underlying portfolio, which is 0.73.

 The difference between the solid blue line and the dotted blue line represents the fund's contribution to liquidity for a given level of outflows.
 Hence, we can integrate over the distribution of outflows to calculate expected liquidity provision.
-Note that Figure 3 does not imply that all outflow volumes will actually occur with equal probability.
-Rather, we let the data speak by taking the empirical distribution of fund flows as the equilibrium outcome of early redemptions.
-This allows us to calculate the LPI for each fund as the difference between the expected contract payment and the direct liquidation value per dollar investment.
+Note that Figure 3 does not imply that all outflow volumes will occur with equal probability.
+Rather, we let the data speak by taking the empirical distribution of fund flows as the equilibrium outcome of early redemptions, capturing the flows-to-fundamentals relationship as the constraint to fund liquidity provision (see Proposition 5).
+This approach allows us to calculate the LPI for each fund as the difference between the expected contract payment and the direct liquidation value per dollar investment.

 The LPI for banks can be constructed in a very similar way.
 Consider a hypothetical bank with 10% cash and 90% corporate loans, where the corporate loans can only be converted to 60% of their fair value upon early redemption.
 The direct liquidation value of the portfolio is $1 \times 0.1 + 0.6 \times 0.9 = 0.64$ .
 The bank can provide a higher contract payment than the direct liquidation value as long as not all depositors prematurely withdraw.
 However, the liquidation value does not continuously decrease with the proportion of outflows because the face value of deposit contracts is fixed until the default threshold is crossed.
 The contract payment and direct liquidation value for our hypothetical bank are indicated by the solid red line and the dotted red line in the lower panel of Figure 3.
-Finally, we can use the bank's distribution of deposit flows to calculate by how much the expected contract payment exceeds the direct liquidation value of assets, which is the bank LPI.
+Finally, we also use the bank's empirical distribution of deposit flows, capturing the potential for panic runs as the constraint to bank liquidity provision (see Proposition 1), to calculate by how much the expected contract payment exceeds the direct liquidation value of assets, which is the bank LPI.